sifzerda/matter-test/README.md

 ## (1) Description

-The Matter.js demo code is collected here for personal reference.
-It creates a front-end site with demos accessible by nav tabs.
-Was built with React, Matter.js, Node, Javascript, and CSS.
+The Matter js demo code is collected here in JSX format for personal reference.
+This creates a front-end site with demos accessible by nav tabs.
+It was built with React, Matter.js, Node, Javascript, and CSS.

-I also created some examples including ball pit, bubbles, mousetrap, and bike.
+I also created some examples including ball pit, bubbles, mousetrap, jigsaw, and bike.

 ## (2) Badges